microsoft/msticpy/docs/source/visualization/MatrixPlot.rst

 (columns in a pandas DataFrame) in a x-y grid.

-For example, if you have a DataFrame with source and destination IP addresses (a firewall log), you can plot the source IPs on the y axis and destination IPs on the x axis.
+For example, if you have a DataFrame with source and destination IP addresses (such as a firewall log), you can plot the source IPs on the y axis and destination IPs on the x axis.
 Where there is an event (row) that links a given source and destination the matrix plot will plot a circle.